danainjax/punks-front-end/NOTES.md

 Project build notes

-[ ] Back button (Punk.all is emptying and pressing back button fails to show any punks because array is not populated) [X] Dark mode.
+[X] Back button (Punk.all is emptying and pressing back button fails to show any punks because array is not populated) removed Punk.all =[] in the show page event listener
+[X] Dark mode.
 Unable to read text in modals since modals are white, also need to fix shadow for when in dark mode, make it a lighter color

 [ ] Update Readmes on both repos for assessment